 Does the thought of having parasites make you cringe?
 That’s the reaction most of us have when presented with this uncomfortable subject.
-Parasites are more common than you think, however, and it’s estimated that up to 1/3rd of Americans are infected.
-In this post, I want to take about mimosa pudica for parasites.
+Parasites are more common than you think, it’s estimated that up to 1/3rd of Americans are infected.
+In this post, I want to talk about mimosa pudica for parasites.

 Since parasites are implicated in many chronic illnesses, it’s important to be aware of the symptoms they cause, the damage they create, and effective strategies to eliminate them.

 Mimosa Pudica Medicinal Uses

 MP, “The Sensitive Plant,” is a fern whose leaves close when touched, most likely, as a defense mechanism against herbivores.
 It is also called the “bashful or shrinking” plant due to this characteristic.
 MP is popular in many areas of the world, and is native to tropical America.
 It is both an annual and a perennial shrub.
 This beautiful plant, with pink or light purple flowers, is also used as a house plant, and has been used extensively in traditional medicine.

 Parasites are everywhere.
 Typically, they are associated with third-world countries, but those of us who live in the United States are not immune.
 We get them from contaminated food and water, such as, ponds and lakes, improperly cooked meat, and unclean fruits and vegetables.
 Restaurant salad bars can be breeding grounds for parasites.
 You can even get them by walking barefoot as they are transmitted through the soil.
 They can also be sexually transmitted or contracted through contaminated blood and feces.

 Tiny parasitic eggs can be transmitted from person to person through improper hygiene practices such as neglecting to wash your hands after using the restroom.
 These eggs can be on any surface – door handles, tables, or money – any contaminated surface can be a source of transmission.